 Ms. Bruner presented the CFY 2021-22 Quarter 4 Performance Measures and Action Plans report, which has been posted to the CCOC website (https://flccoc.org/ccoc-reports/#pr) and sent to the legislature as statutorily required.
-There were 50 counties that required at least one action plan for Collections, 12 for Timeliness - Filing, eight for Timeliness - Docketing, and 5 for juror payments.
+50 counties required at least one action plan for Collections, 12 for Timeliness - Filing, eight for Timeliness - Docketing, and 5 for juror payments.
 The majority of the reasons for untimely juror payments were one-off situations.

-Jason Welty, CCOC Deputy Executive Director continued the report with an explanation of the Performance Measure spotlight.
-He explained this review has been highlighted each quarter at the last several PIE Committee meetings.
-Mr. Welty presented a 6-year history on Collections performance going back to CFY 2016-17 through CFY 2021-22 using only the criminal court divisions.
-Civil was omitted because those fees are typically paid up front.
+CCOC Deputy Executive Director Jason Welty continued the report by explaining the Performance Measure spotlight.
+He explained that this review had been highlighted each quarter at several PIE Committee meetings.
+Mr. Welty presented a 6-year history of Collections performance going back to CFY 2016-17 through CFY 2021-22 using only the criminal court divisions.
+Civil was omitted because those fees are typically paid upfront.

 From October 1, 2020, to September 30, 2021, there was \$716.4 million assessed in criminal and traffic court divisions.
 In CFY 2021-22, clerks collected 53.4 percent of those assessments.
-This collection rate is the second lowest rate in the last seven years, with the pandemic year of CFY 2019-20 being the only year lower.
-In October, 36 million was collected, but Hurricanes Ian and Nicole will probably have a temporary impact on the case filings and usually it's a temporary impact on civil traffic citations.
+This collection rate is the second lowest in the last seven years, with the pandemic year of CFY 2019-20 being the only year lower.
+In October, 36 million was collected, but Hurricanes Ian and Nicole will probably temporarily impact the case filings.
+Usually, it's a temporary impact on civil traffic citations.
 Expect to see October and November revenue below its historical norms.
-County civil cases are declining, and we rely on the civil cases to bolster the criminal side.
-It is important to be mindful of the importance of compliance on the criminal traffic and civil cases.
-There is a special session planned in the legislature and there could be legislation that would reduce the amount of litigation in the insurance arena.
-If that happens, it would be another big hit to filing fees that clerks collect, making traffic collections all that much more important.
+County civil cases are declining, and we rely on civil cases to bolster the criminal side.
+Therefore, it is essential to be mindful of compliance in criminal traffic and civil cases.
+There is a special session planned in the legislature, and legislation could reduce the amount of litigation in the insurance arena.
+If that happens, it would be another big hit to clerks' filing fees, making traffic collections much more critical.

-Clerk Green asked Mr. Welty if the CCOC was looking at the counties who had big drops in their collections making them aware and wanted to know if the CCOC was trying to find out why the drop occurred.
-Mr. Welty explained that yes, the CCOC is looking at the information trying to figure out is it related to a large drug trafficking case which for the smaller peer groups, a single case can throw your numbers off.
-Ms. Bruner pointed out that one county let them know they lost their key staff member that handled collections so they are trying to figure out how to restructure their office to make up for the reduced staffing.
+Clerk Green asked Mr. Welty if the CCOC was looking at the counties with significant drops in their collections, making them aware, and wanted to know if the CCOC was trying to find out why the drop occurred.
+Mr. Welty explained that, yes, the CCOC is looking at the information to determine if it is related to a large drug trafficking case which, for the smaller peer groups, a solitary case can throw your numbers off.
+Ms. Bruner pointed out that one county let them know they lost their crucial staff member that managed collections, so they are trying to figure out how to restructure their office to compensate for the reduced staffing.

-Clerk Green also wanted to know if we were reaching out to every county to make sure they were sending civil traffic to collections.
-Ms. Bruner responded that we collect the annual Collection Agent report each year and only one county does not use any collection agents.
-Reports are due in December so in January the CCOC will put together a summary report.
-Clerk Roth asked if it would be by agency and was told, yes, there will be a detail in the report by court division and collection agent.
+Clerk Green also wanted to know if we were contacting every county to ensure they were sending civil traffic to collections.
+Ms. Bruner responded that we collect the annual Collection Agent report each year, and only one county does not use any collection agents.
+Reports are due in December, so the CCOC will put together a summary report in January.
+Clerk Roth asked if it would be by agency and was told there would be a detail in the report by the court division and collection agent.